CSBioAzim/CSBioAzim.github.io/_pages/about.md

 ## Students and Interns

-*  **Junchao Zhu** – Summer intern from Vanderbilt University working on a multimodal foundation model for spatial omics
+*  **Junchao Zhu** – Summer intern from Vanderbilt University working on  multimodal foundation model for spatial omics
 *  **Sophie Guo** – Summer intern from MIT, working on generative modeling of perturbational single-cell data